Lower & Middle School Faculty

 Rachel has a BA in Literature from the University of California at Berkeley and a Master’s in Library and Information Science from San Jose State University.

-Rachel’s husband, Andrew May, serves as the Director of Communications at our school, having worked previously as a Humanities Teacher in our High School.
+Rachel’s husband, Andrew May, previously served as the Communications Director and as a Humanities Teacher in our High School.
 Rachel and Andrew’s two daughters are students at Sacramento Waldorf School.